OD728/CleanTwitch/README.md

 ## Recent Updates

-* Added Hide Recommended Categories in Sidebar
+* Added Hide Recommended Categories in Sidebar and fixed "Gift a Sub" button selector.
 * Updated selectors for "Go Ad-Free for Free" buttons and promotional banners (Late 2025).
 * Improved alignment and styling for viewer count and uptime displays.